ETERNA-earkiv/ETERNA/documentation/usage/PdfRedaction.md

 ## Starting a redaction session

 Navigate to the file you want to redact and click the **Redact PDF** button in the toolbar.
 The button is only available for PDF files.

-Before the redaction editor opens, a dialog will ask you to provide a reason for the redaction.
-The reason is recorded in the audit log together with your username and the time of the action.

-Enter the reason and click **Confirm** to open the editor.
-Click **Cancel** to abort without opening the editor.

-> **Note:** Depending on your system configuration, providing a reason may be mandatory.
-When mandatory, the Confirm button is disabled until you have entered a reason.
+The redaction editor opens immediately.

 ## Using the redaction editor